 - The power to go to court over whether to receive or withhold medical treatment.

 - The power to decide how your body will be handled after death, often including organ donation.
 If you have specific feelings on these matters, write them into your living will.
 Living wills always trump the decisions of your power of attorney designee concerning your healthcare.

 - Visitation rights.

 You can give a person complete authority to make all decisions, or limit them significantly to make only specific decisions.
 Be careful when greatly limiting such power, however, because the primary reason to have such a person is because your living will cannot cover every possibility.
 If you want specificity, it is better to do that in your living will, which the person with a durable power of attorney cannot override.

 Imagine suffering from a massive stroke, resulting in the inability to move your body or even speak, and thus unable to convey your wishes to doctors or other caretakers.
 That is what living wills and powers of attorney are meant to remedy.
 But it's important to get ahead of the curve while you're healthy and lucid.
-Get a free legal evaluation from an estate planning attorney to learn more about your options.
+Learn more about your health care and end-of-life legal options by speaking with an estate planning attorney near you today.